CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-ms-destination-statistics.md

 Note: The terms 'destination' and 'message' can be used interchangeably in this article, including the code examples.

+## Parameters

+Using the parameters for this method you can select a certain period to retrieve statistics for.
+The following parameters are available:

+* **begintime**: The starting date for the statistics (YYYY-MM-DD HH:MM:SS format).
+* **endtime**: The end date for the statistics (YYYY-MM-DD HH:MM:SS format).

 ## Returned fields

 The following fields are available in the JSON object: